jannikmi/life-compendion/README.md

 This opus is about filling the gap.

+## tl;dr / Summary / Excerpt

+- realise: everything is connected. nothing comes for free & everything comes with something!
+- understand yourself as a self optimising system and try to improve it
+- stay curious: there is more to learn (exploration)
+- stay critical: there are things you should change (exploitation)
+- try to identify and hit the !right! sweet spot balance in everything you do
+- it's a process. try & error
+- do not take anything for granted + be grateful
+- relax: trying the best you can is the best you can do and thereby also enough!

 ## What ought to be done?

 This is perhaps the superlative of questions.